Chapter 12.06

 12.06.100 Monitoring transportation concurrency.

-The city shall monitor the cumulative impacts of new development by taking traffic counts annually on selected city-owned roads.
-Monitoring will be documented through the annual capacity statement.
-The annual capacity statement will include any transportation capacity allocated to development which is determined to be exempt under PTMC 12.06.050.
+The city shall monitor the cumulative impacts of new development by taking traffic counts approximately every five years on selected city-owned roads and evaluation of needed improvements to complete the ADA priority and connected route system through updates to the ADA transition plan and the capital facilities plan.
+The city may adjust level of service standards through an update to the Comprehensive Plan considering street functionality and environmental impact.
+The capital facilities plan will include any transportation capacity allocated to development which is determined to be exempt under PTMC 12.06.050.
 (Ord.
+3361 § 4 (Exh.
+P), 2025; Ord.
 2879 § 6.2, 2005).

 Article VII.
 General Administration